WouterSioen/building-maintainable-software/README.md

 ## Do code reviews

-* Keep pull requests small for good reviews
+* Keep pull requests/commits atomic
+* Add context about your feature
 * Review more than code (commit messages, documentation,...)
 * Ask an extra opinion if needed
 * Don't only give negative feedback